input-output-hk/catalyst-core/src/audit/README.md

 If you would like to re-generate **activevoteplans.json** yourself, via a live node and historical fragments - [*see here for instructions*](./balance/README.md)

-If not, you can begin the audit with the following steps.
+If not, you can begin the audit with the following steps

 *Example usage:*